Plant-keeper/PlantKeeper/CONTRBUTIONS.md

    and push the changes to your forked repository.
 Once the maintainers approve your pull request, it will be merged into the original repository.
 Once your pull request is merged, your contribution is complete!
 Congratulations and Thank you!

+>[!WARNING]
+>Please note that the test deployment on Vercel is restricted to project administrators.
+If you are not part of the admin team, access will not be granted.
+It's completely normal if the deployment fails for you.

 ## General rules
 - Make sure your code is well-documented.